Catahoula Leopard Dog Temperament: What's Good About 'Em, What's Bad About 'Em

 - Has a short, easy-groom coat with an unusual color pattern

-- Is a serious working dog who thrives on vigorous exercise and goes about his business with tremendous focus and assertiveness
+- Is a serious working dog who thrives on vigorous exercise

 - Makes a keen watchdog